zznidar/Zoom-quality-enhancer/README.md

 # Zoom-quality-enhancer
 Increase received quality of speaker's camera

+# Deprecation notice
+The web version of Zoom has been updated.
+Since then, this trick no longer works.
+Only low-quality video stream is now available.
+The repo has been archived.

 ## Please note:
 This hack only works if your lecturer shares screen and camera video at the same time.
 Their camera video (usually in the top-right corner of the screen) will have improved quality.